-If the Race Direction decides to interrupt a race, then red flags will be displayed at the finish line and at all marshals' posts and the red lights will be switched on around the circuit.
+If the Officials decide to interrupt a race, then red flags will be displayed at the finish line and at all marshals' posts and the red lights if used will be switched on around the circuit.
 Riders must immediately slow down and return to the pit lane.

 - a.
 Any motorcycle that enters the paddock, the garage or cold side of the pit lane will be considered to have withdrawn from the race and may not re-enter the race. - b.
-If the results calculated show that one-half of the race distance rounded down to the nearest whole number of laps have been completed by the leader of the race and by all other riders on the same lap as the leader, then the race will be deemed to have been completed and full Championship points will be awarded. - c.
+If the results calculated show that one-half of the race distance rounded down to the nearest whole number of laps have been completed by the leader of the race, then the race will be deemed to have been completed and full points will be awarded. - c.
 The results will be based on the order of last crossing the finish line prior to the showing of the red flag. - d.
 Exception: After 1/2 distance is complete, if a rider crashes between the last crossing of the finish line and the red flag, the following applies: - 1.
-Riders found to have not experienced a disadvantage during a crash, mechanical, or other event as determined by Race Direction; after applying the scoring protocol the rider will have a 20 second time adjustment applied by Race Direction. - 2.
-Race Direction may apply a longer time adjustment, a position adjustment or a penalty if deemed necessary. - 3.
-The decision may be based on video footage, sector crossing data, or an official's observation and will be final. - e.
-Exception: If the race is interrupted after the checkered flag; the following procedure will apply: - 1.
-For all the riders to whom the checkered flag was shown before the interruption, a partial classification will be established at the end of the last lap of the race. - 2.
+Riders found to have not experienced a disadvantage during a crash, mechanical, or other event as determined by the Officials; after applying the scoring protocol the rider will have a 20 second time adjustment applied by Race Direction. - 2.
+The Officials may apply a longer time adjustment, a position adjustment or a penalty if deemed necessary. - e.
+Exception: If the race is interrupted after the checkered flag; the following procedure will apply:

+- 1. For all the riders to whom the checkered flag was shown before the interruption, a partial classification will be established at the end of the last lap of the race. - 2.
 For all the riders to whom the checkered flag was not shown before the interruption, a partial classification will be established at the end of the penultimate lap of the race. - 3.
 The complete classification will be established by combining both partial classifications as per the lap/time procedure. - f.
 If less than 1/2 distance is complete, follow procedures in 1.18.4 to restart the race.